-A managed content server's Data Acquisition feature provides a streamlined utility with which to essentially copy data between two servers.
-The vehicle through which this is done - your interface to the Data Acquisition Service - is the Content Cart.
-This is control-central for defining what is to be acquired from the source server, and transferred into the nominated target server - a trusty removal van that 'carts' your nominated data between established server residences.
+A Workspace's Data Acquisition feature provides a streamlined utility with which to essentially copy data between two Workspaces.
+The vehicle through which this is done – your interface to the Data Acquisition Service – is the Content Cart.
+This is control-central for defining what is to be acquired from the source Workspace, and transferred into the nominated target Workspace – a trusty removal van that 'carts' your nominated data between established Workspace residences.

 Now there's no better way to illustrate the workings of a feature than by example.
-So to illustrate the ins-and-outs of the Content Cart, and its use in acquiring data, this article takes a look at acquiring some Component Items betwee n the following servers:
+So to illustrate the ins-and-outs of the Content Cart, and its use in acquiring data, this article takes a look at acquiring some components between the following Workspaces:

-- Target Server - a second managed content server named Secondary Company Workspace.
+- Target Server – a second Workspace named

 Accessing the Cart